BeMS 1976 01 15

 Ocr'd Text:

-del tot intind Quartet in D major (op 76/5) 5 (Ort go) 3 on totta?
-Haydn (1732-1809) Allegretto Menuetto: Allegro Finale: Presto otionLargo If the quartet which began this evening's programme beces the imprint of a great composer still striving towards mastery of the quartet medium this present work has the strength and effortless grace of Haydn's maturity.
-To Haydn goes the main credit for the creation of the string quartet medium, and the distance that he travelled from the rudimentary works of histo opus 1 to the refined utterances of his sixt opus 76 quartets (1797) is hard to comprehend.
-However, there are certain technical features which are as much a part of his late works as those of his youth, albeit worked out on a higher plane - such as the major/ninor contrasts of the first movement.
-The soul-searching slow movement in the remote key of F sharp major, the warm Minuet with its rather more sombre trio section, and the brillient Finale all in their different ways represent the epitome of the style.
+Quartet in D major (op 76/5) 5 (ort go) 8 on jotz Haydn (1732-1809) Allegretto otionLargo Menuetto: Allegro Finale: Presto If the quartet which began this evening's programme bears the imprint of a great composer still striving towards mastery of the quartet medium this present work has the strength and effortless grace of Haydn's maturity.
+To Haydn goes the main credit for the creation of the string quartet medium, and the distance that he travelled fron the rudimentary works of his o opus 1 to the refined utterances of his six opus 76 quartets (1797) is hard to comprehend.
+However, there are certain technical features which are as much a part of his late works as those of his youth, albeit worked out on a higher plane such as the major/minor contrasts of the first movement.
+The soul-searching slow movement in the remote key of F sharp major, the warm Minuet with its rather more sombre trio section, and the brilliant Finale all in their different ways represent the epitome of the style.

 6 The Belfast British Music Society, BeMS 1976 01 15, Page 6